 Over the past 20 years, Mr. Collins has represented numerous for-profit and non-profit organizations in the acquisition and financing of affordable housing projects.
 These representations include assisting clients in the acquisition of Section 202, 221(d)(3) and 236 U.S. Department of Housing and Urban Development (“HUD”) projects, Section 515 Rural Development projects, developing projects utilizing 4% and 9% low-income housing tax credits, obtaining grants from the Federal Home Loan Bank through its Affordable Housing Program, and refinancing multifamily and assisted living housing through HUD’s Section 223 and 232 programs.

-Admitted to practice in the state of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin.

 B.A., Lawrence University